donders-research-data-management/rdm-wiki/rdm-wiki/en/development/design_architecture.md

 In the example, resource `resc_nl` is the _nearline_ resource; while `resc_dccn`, `resc_dcc`, `resc_dcn_s` and `resc_dcn_m` are _online_ resources, each for a centre/organisational unit of the Donders Institute.

 Moreover, both _online_ and _nearline_ resources are defined as a [composable resource](https://docs.irods.org/4.1.7/manual/architecture/#composable-resources) to be able to integrate distributed/heterogeneous data storages.

-### Attributes and metadata

-In the RDM system, attributes are used to describe a user or a collection.
-Those attributes are stored in key-value pairs in the iCAT database, along with the user and collection in question.
-The defined user attributes are found [here](user_attributes.md); and [this page](collection_attributes.md) lists all collection attributes.

-Metadata only becomes relevant when there is an recipient involved.
-Given a metadata schema (e.g. DataCite), attributes are tramsformed into the metadata fields defined by the schema.

 ## Data storage